 First we define a /data/xhoppe/env.sh which defines some environments,

-1 2 3 4 5 |
+1 2 3 4 5 | |

 The XHOPPE_DATABASE_PASSWORD is the production database’s password.
-And the SECRET_KEY_BASE is for rails session, which is generated by running rake secret
+And the SECRET_KEY_BASE is for rails session, which is generated by running rake secret.

-After that we can run source env.sh
+After that we can run source env.sh to set these environment variables.

 Running the project.